l7mp/learning-go/99-labs/06-manageability/README.md

 - `resilientkvstore` (optional): If you created a separate data layer implementation for implementing the resilience patterns in the previous lab, then that may also be selectable.
 - `transactionalkvstore` (optional): Likewise, if you implemented the transactional implementation for `Transfer` then that may also live in a separate data layer package.

-So far we used environment variables to choose among the different data layers.
+Recall, we use the usual two environment variables, `KVSTORE_MODE` and `KVSTORE_ADDR`, to choose the key-value store datalayer implementation (say, `local`, `kvstore`, `resilientkvstore`, etc) and (optionally) specify the key-value store address on startup.
 As we are going to see in a minute that is the **right way** to do it in Kubernetes, but just for the sake of exercise let's add another way too: choosing the data layer via a command line argument.
 For instance, running the app with `splitdim -mode local` would choose the local mode while `splitdim -mode kvstore -addr localhost:8081` would use the key-value store reachable at `localhost:8081`.

 Here is a sequence of steps that you can follow to achieve that:
-- use the standard `flag` package for parsing command line arguments;
+- use the standard [`flag` package](https://pkg.go.dev/flag) for parsing command line arguments;
 - add a string type command line flag called `mode` for specifying the data-layer mode, with the default being the value given in the environment variable `KVSTORE_MODE` and a fallback to the setting `local`;
 - add a string type command line flag called `addr` for specifying the key-value store address, which is relevant only if the key-value store data layer is chosen.
-Let the default be the value given in the environment variable `KVSTORE_ADDE`, and fall back to `localhost:8081` if neither the environment variable nor the command line flag is given by the user.
+Let the default be the value given in the environment variable `KVSTORE_ADDR`, and fall back to `localhost:8081` if neither the environment variable nor the command line flag is given by the user.

 Once everything is ready, you can play a bit with a local build to see if everything went fine.